rogerbarton/vr-modeling/docs/developer-guide/adding-functionality.md

     1. How this deformation is executed from C#, see `Libigl/LibiglBehaviour.Actions.cs`
     1. Handling of the controller input to determine when to execute the deformation, see `LibiglBehaviour.Input.cs`
 1. Parametrization in the 2D UI, see examples of UI generation in `UI/UiDetails.cs`

+This is indeed quite a long list because of the following complications:

+1. C#/C++ interface
+2. Threading in Unity, not being able to access any of the Unity API a worker thread.